khalid-hussain/shaheen/chap21.md

 Another chief stood up and said, "Swayed by emotions, we should not ignore the harsh realities.
 The people of the city are dying of hunger.
 If this siege continues till winter then our condition will become even worse.
-Besides Badr Bin Mughira's handful of troops on the outside, we have no hope of aid from anyone else.
+Besides Badr bin Mughira's handful of troops on the outside, we have no hope of aid from anyone else.
 Our people are sick and tired of the double trouble of starvation and war."